pm2-hive/pm2-hive.github.io/docs/features/pm2-api.md

 PM2 can be used programmatically, meaning that you can embed a process manager directly in your code, spawn processes, keep them alive even if the main script is exited.

-It's also useful when you deploy a Node.js application [in any kind of Cloud Provider / PaaS](/docs/usage/use-pm2-with-cloud-providers/)
+It's also useful when you deploy a Node.js application [in any kind of Cloud Provider / PaaS](/docs/usage/use-pm2-with-cloud-providers/).

 ## Simple example

 This example shows you how to start app.js with some configuration attributes.
-What is passed to start is the same than what you can declare in a [JS/JSON configuration](/docs/usage/application-declaration/) file:
+Elements passed to start are the same than those you can declare in a [JS/JSON configuration](/docs/usage/application-declaration/) file:

-**NB**: If your script does not exit by itself, make sure you call `pm2.disconnect()` at the end
+**NB**: If your script does not exit by itself, make sure you called `pm2.disconnect()` at the end.

 ```bash
 $ npm install pm2 --save